tomasvrana/tomasvrana.com/resources/content/pages/welcome/en.md

   subtitle: Lamp stack|React|Gatby
   href: /information/
   desc: |
     Hi.
 I'm Tom.
-I do website front-end development using LAMP stack with React and Gatsby.
+I do bullet-proof website front-end development using LAMP stack with React and Gatsby.

   member: |
     TV is a member of an art collective of gallery Gottfrei.